kubernetes/enhancements/keps/sig-node/5823-pod-level-checkpoint-restore/README.md

 detach, are deferred to the migration follow-up and will be designed with SIG Apps and SIG Storage.

-**CRI field.** A dedicated `post_checkpoint_state` field of enum type `PostCheckpointState` on `CheckpointPodRequest` (see [CheckpointPod](#checkpointpod)).
-The CRI enum retains the `STOPPED` value so runtimes may implement it ahead of Kubernetes, but in alpha the kubelet only ever sends `RUNNING`.

-**Kubernetes API.** There is no `postCheckpointState` field on `PodCheckpoint` in alpha.
-Because alpha always leaves the source Pod running, the field would have a single legal value and do nothing, so it is not added to the API yet.
-It will be introduced together with the `Stopped` behavior in the migration follow-up, when it is actually used.
-Until then the kubelet always requests `RUNNING` from the CRI.
+**CRI and Kubernetes API fields.** There is no post-checkpoint-state field on `CheckpointPodRequest` or `PodCheckpoint` in alpha.
+Because alpha always leaves the source Pod running, such a field would have a single legal value and do nothing.
+Both fields will be introduced together with the `Stopped` behavior in the migration follow-up, when they are actually used.
+Adding an optional field to the request later is backward compatible: a runtime that does not know it keeps the Pod running, which is the alpha behavior.

 **Interaction with restore.** The post-checkpoint state affects only the checkpoint side and has no effect on the restore path: the archive contents are identical regardless of what